piroor/treestyletab/README.md

   * [Aggregate Tabs to Main Window](https://addons.mozilla.org/firefox/addon/aggregate-tabs-to-main-window/) may help you to use Firefox's multiple windows for each purpose: "an window for a sidebar panel" and "an window for browsing tabs".
 Such windows should behave like virtual multiple sidebar panels.
   </details>
 * <details><summary>High-power management of tree, like <a href="https://github.com/piroor/treestyletab/issues/94">sorting child tabs</a>, <a href="https://github.com/piroor/treestyletab/issues/509">auto-modification of tree</a>, <a href="https://github.com/piroor/treestyletab/issues/794">renaming of tabs</a>, and so on</summary>

+  First, look at the [list of helper addons](#addons-that-extend-tst) please.
+  Especially [TST More Tree Commands](https://addons.mozilla.org/firefox/addon/tst-more-tree-commands/)'s [issue tracker](https://github.com/piroor/tst-more-tree-commands/issues) may be a good place to track your request.

+  Please note that "useful" features won't be implemented to TST itself as a built-in feature.

   I believe that generally "tree of tabs should be a visualized history of web browsing", because they are built on relations where you came from.
   Possibly such a tree is facially chaotic, but it just mirrors your actual footmarks, so you'll easily find out where is the target tab based on a map in your mind.
 Moreover, those relations themselves may let you recall forgotten idea you thought while you were browsing those tabs.